Exodia-World/exodia.world-eth/README.md

 - Check for harmful Ether transfers (send/receive)
 - Check for harmful fails caused by OOGs and Max.
 Callstack Depth
 - Check for insecure authorization (e.g., use of tx.origin)
-- Check for "dirty higher order bits"
+- Check for "dirty higher order bits" - especially if you access msg.data
 - Check for insecure random number generation